muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 Yan discusses how to debug Lambda response time issues effectively by maximizing telemetry data and using tools such as X-Ray or Lumigo.
 It first highlights how AWS Lambda provides scalability and redundancy by default, automatically scaling the number of workers running your code based on traffic.

 Yan explains the key components that can contribute to the end-to-end request latency of an API built on AWS.
 These components include API Gateway, which typically has low latency overhead, Lambda functions, and DynamoDB.
-The author points out the importance of tracking the latency of external services that Lambda functions integrate with and suggests looking at the API Gateway’s IntegrationLatency as a proxy for the total response time from Lambda.
+Yan points out the importance of tracking the latency of external services that Lambda functions integrate with and suggests looking at the API Gateway’s IntegrationLatency as a proxy for the total response time from Lambda.

 ![serverless latency onion layers dynamodb lambda api gateway](https://lumigo.io/wp-content/uploads/2020/09/serverless-latency-onion-layers-dynamodb-lambda-api-gateway.png)